harding/old-docs-history-bitcoin.org/en/developer-reference.md

 {% autocrossref %}
 Updates list of temporarily unspendable outputs.

-Temporarily lock (lock=true) or unlock (lock=false) specified transaction outputs.
-A locked transaction output will not be chosen by automatic coin selection, when spending bitcoins.
-Locks are stored in memory only.
-Nodes start with zero locked outputs, and the locked output list is always cleared (by virtue of process exit) when a node stops or fails.
-Also see the listunspent call
+Temporarily lock or unlock specified transaction outputs.
+A locked transaction output will not be chosen by automatic coin selection when spending bitcoins.
+Locks are stored in memory only, so nodes start with zero locked outputs and the locked output list is always cleared when a node stops or fails.

 {% endautocrossref %}

 **Argument #1: Lock (True) Or Unlock (False)**